CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/Install-NIC-and-DPU-Agents.md

 Installing NetQ telemetry agents on your hosts with {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-adapters/" text="NVIDIA ConnectX adapters">}} and {{<exlink url="https://www.nvidia.com/en-us/networking/products/data-processing-unit/" text="NVIDIA BlueField data processing units">}} (DPUs) allows you to track inventory data and statistics across devices.
 The DOCA Telemetry Service (DTS) is the agent that runs on hosts and DPUs to collect data.

-## Supported Versions
+## Requirements

-NetQ is compatible with DTS version 1.19.1.
+- NetQ is compatible with DTS version 1.19.1.
+- You must open port 9100 to collect Prometheus metrics from ConnectX hosts or DPUs.

 ## Install DTS on ConnectX Hosts